-I’m an Associate Professor, working at the IT University of Copenhagen, where I’m affiliated with the Digital Culture plus the Digital Media and Communication Research Groups.
+I’m an Associate Professor, working at the IT University of Copenhagen, where I’m affiliated with the Digital Communication and Culture Research Group (aka C2).
 I do research on internet communication and culture, transmedial universes, gameworlds and games, in particular in relation to social media formats.
-Currently (2013), I’m writing an introductory book on social network sites in Danish, and researching uses of social media in relation to respectively politics and mediated death.
+Currently (2014), I’m writing an introductory book on social network sites in Danish, and researching uses of social media in relation to respectively politics, mediated death and sharing of mundane viral content.

 See also my homepage at the IT University.